Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 assessments which have been only partially completed will not be included in the totals represented in the Results Dashboard.

-# B. Tangerine on Mobile Devices – the “app”
+# B. Tangerine on Mobile Devices – the "app"

 1. Hardware Selection and setup of Tangerine software
 ------------------------------------------------------